Defra Crop Genetic Improvement Platform

 Wheat Genetic Improvement Network

 WGIN provides genetic and molecular resources for research in other Defra projects and for a wide range of wheat research projects in the UK.
 The resources under development include wheat genetic stocks, mapping populations, molecular markers and marker technologies, trait identification and evaluation, genomics and bioinformatics.
+In WGIN phase 5, we have included research on two underutilised cereal crops in the UK, namely triticale (a hybrid between wheat and rye) and durum wheat.
+We are also using precision breeding to unlock innovation in crop breeding.

 Upcoming and recent events